Colwyn Bay: Economy

 The town is dominated by the tourist trade, because of its famous beaches.
 Colwyn Bay is a Fairtrade Town as certified by the Fairtrade Foundation as part of the Fairtrade Towns scheme.

 Culture

 Colwyn Bay hosted the National Eisteddfod in 1910 and 1947.
-Also The Victoria Pier hosted many dances and shows during the 20th century and became popular with touring bands and artistes through the 1960s up until the final gig there in August 2008.
+Also the Victoria Pier hosted many dances and shows during the 20th century and became popular with touring bands and artistes through the 1960s until the final gig there in August 2008.

 Community facilities

 The town has parks and gardens and a number of natural amenities such as Eirias Park.
 Colwyn Bay has received a gold award 8 times in the Wales in Bloom competition.
 In 2009 and 2010 the town has been invited to enter Britain in Bloom and has been awarded silver gilt in both years.
 The Welsh Mountain Zoo is nearby.

 The Porth Eirias Watersports Centre offers tuition in sailing, windsurfing and power boating as well as kayak and canoe hire.
 In 2013 it was nominated for Building Designs Carbuncle Cup.
+It was described by the Building Design magazine as “oppressively bland, shaped like a dumpster, and totally insensitive to the beautiful surrounding coast".